danielharrell/open-eyes-lect-2017-18/Open.md

     - "Open your heart."
     - "My eyes were finally opened."

-This, then, is one reason to wonder, for
-*why* does the word have such scope?
+This, then, is one reason for wonder, for *why* does the word have such scope?

-Another reason to wonder is that the word is usually used without further explanation, as if its meaning were already understood.
+Another reason for wonder is that the word is used, mostly, without further explanation, as if its meaning were already understood.
 But if so, then *how* is it understood?